iamdcj/javascripts/core/lexical-structure/white-space/README.md

 ```
 const breaky = "I  can't break
 over two lines"
 // Uncaught SyntaxError: Invalid or unexpected token
 ```

-If line-breaks are required in a string, there are a number of valid ways to achieve line-broken strings.
+If line-breaks are required within a string, there are a number of valid ways to achieve them;

 #### Template Literals

-If the supported platforms adhere to the ES2015 standard then template literals provide the best way to generate strings with line breaks;
+If the supported platforms adhere to the `ES2015` standard then template literals provide the best way to handle strings containing line breaks;

 ```

-const mlStr = `I am a multiline string`
+const mlStr = `
+I
+am
+a
+multiline
+string`

 ```

 #### Backslash

-If the executing platforms do not support template literals, and transpiling isn't an option, then the following approach is the friendliest way to generate strings containing line-breaks;
+If the executing platforms do not support template literals, and transpiling isn't an option, then the following approach is the friendliest way to handle strings containing line-breaks;

 ```